w3f/polkadot-wiki/website/translated_docs/th-TH/learn-spree.md

 Sending messages across parachains in ICMP only ensures that the message will be delivered but does not specify the code that will be executed, or how the message will be interpreted by the receiving parachain.
 There would be ways around this such as requesting a verifiable receipt of the execution from the receiving parachain, but in the naked case the other parachain would have to be trusted.
 Having shared code which exist in appendices that the parachain can opt-in to supporting resolves the need for trust and makes the execution of the appendices completely trustless.

 SPREE would be helpful to ensure that the same logic is shared between parachains in the `appendices`.
-An especially relevant use case would resolve around the use of token transfers across parachains in which it is important that the sending and receiving parachains agree about the total supply of tokens and basic functionalities.
+An especially relevant use case would revolve around the use of token transfers across parachains in which it is important that the sending and receiving parachains agree about the total supply of tokens and basic functionalities.

 ## Resources